-Remington offers $33 million settlement with Sandy Hook school shooting victims' families | CNN
+Remington offers $33 million settlement with Sandy Hook school shooting victims' families

 CNN has reached out to Remington for comment.

-Families of victims sued in 2014, claiming in part that Remington, the manufacturer of the Bushmaster semiautomatic rifle used during shooting, knowingly marketed the gun for use by people to “carry out offensive, military style combat missions against their perceived enemies.”

-In 2012, six adults and 20 children at Sandy Hook elementary school were killed by Adam Lanza, who had earlier killed his mother, Nancy Lanza, in their home.
-The US Supreme Court in 2019 decided not to take up an appeal by Remington, effectively allowing the suit to move forward.
+In 2012, six adults and 20 children at Sandy Hook Elementary School were killed by Adam Lanza, who had earlier killed his mother, Nancy Lanza, in their home.

 In 2020 Remington filed for Chapter 11 bankruptcy protection for the second time in just over two years.

+Any ultimate settlement related to the offers is subject to approval from the US bankruptcy court in Alabama, according to the documents.

-An “important goal” of the suit “has been showing banks and insurers that companies that sell assault weapons to civilians are fraught with financial risk,” families’ attorney Josh Koskoff said Wednesday, adding in part that financial institutions learned this when Remington filed for bankruptcy.
+An "important goal" of the suit "has been showing banks and insurers that companies that sell assault weapons to civilians are fraught with financial risk," plaintiffs' attorney Josh Koskoff said Wednesday, adding in part that financial institutions learned this when Remington filed for bankruptcy.

 Koskoff credited two insurance companies that once did business with Remington for realizing that promoting the use of AR-15-style rifles "as weapons of war to civilians is indefensible."